jazzband/django-rest-knox/docs/settings.md

 Warning: setting a 0 or negative timedelta will create tokens that instantly expire, the system will not prevent you setting this.

+!!! note
+    RefreshToken also inherits this property as issuance of `token` and `refresh_token` always happens together.

 ## TOKEN_LIMIT_PER_USER
 This allows you to control how many valid tokens can be issued per user.
 If the limit for valid tokens is reached, an error is returned at login.